 Make sure your drive is properly formatted

-If you are going to use an external hard drive or an external SSD to back up your Mac data, then you should start by formatting it for the MacOS extended file system — except for a few exceptions, most external hard drives are not pre-formatted for Macs.
-Fortunately, it’s a simple process and can also teach users a bit more about their drives.
+If you are going to use an external hard drive or an external SSD to back up your Mac data, then you should start by formatting it for the MacOS extended file system — besides a few exceptions, most external hard drives are not pre-formatted for Macs.
+Fortunately, it’s a simple process and can also teach you a bit more about your drive.

-Step 1: Connect your new hard drive to your Mac.
+Step 1: Connect your new drive to your Mac.

 A new drive is ideal here.
-If you use an older drive, things get more complicated.
+If you use an older drive, things get more complicated if you’ve already got data stored on it.
 Re-formatting will erase any old data that you have on the drive, so you’ll want to double-check and move any valuable data over to another device before moving on.

 Step 2: Launch Disk Utility.

 In your Mac’s menu bar, click Go, then Utilities.
 In the resulting window, open Disk Utility.

 Step 3: Find the drive you want to reformat.